kean/Nuke/README.md

 Nuke.loadImage(with: request, into: imageView)
 ```

-> If you are manually constucting a `URLRequest`, make sure to update the respective cache policy of the URL request.
+> If you are manually constucting a `URLRequest`, make sure to update the respective cache policy.

 <br/>